sukrith-sunil/sukrith-sunil/README.md

 <p align = "center">
 Committed to Electronics and Computer Engineering at Amrita School of Engineering, Amritapuri.
 Besides academics, I've achieved a 1st Dan Black Belt in karate, reflecting my discipline and tenacity.
 A Machine Learning enthusiast, I'm backed by a solid certification.
 My GitHub journey showcases projects highlighting both problem-solving skills and a passion for growth.</p>
 <p align = "center">
 Unifying theory and practice fuels my enthusiasm.
-But my focus stretches further—technology's potential for positive change drives me.
-The upcoming 2-month Aican Automate internship has my full attention.</p>
+But my focus stretches further—technology's potential for positive change drives me. </p>
 <p align = "center">
 Amid these ambitions, a major goal stands out—I aim to become a professor, blending industry experience with knowledge to guide future minds toward brilliance.</p>